Cat Dental Care

-4. Gum disease signs include red gums, gums that bleed easily, receding gums, and overgrown gums.
-Red swollen gums in a cat.
+Gum disease signs include red gums, gums that bleed easily, receding gums and overgrown gums.
+This photo shows red swollen gums in a cat.
 There is mild tartar build up, too.
 Daily dental care will help the gingivitis.
 The tartar will continue to build up, so a professional dental cleaning will be needed soon.

 The side with the heavier tartar isn’t being used because it hurts.

 If you notice that your cat is dropping food, reluctant to eat (especially dry food), or is eating slowly, it’s time for you to take your cat to the veterinarian for a dental checkup.